PDXPythonPirates/wordplay/README.md

   The loader function should skip any empty lines or lines that start with '`#`'.
   The words should be converted to lowercase.
   *Write tests to demostrate this behaves correctly.*
-5) Create an object that is initialized using a list of words and provides a means of testing if a word is contained in the list.
+5) Create a class that is initialized using a list of words and provides a means of testing if a word is contained in the list.
   The result should return back a 2-element tuple: the first element is the scrabble score of the word, the second element is the word itself.
   If the word is not contained `None` should be returned, or an exception thrown (your choice).
   *Write tests to demonstrate this object behaves as expected.
 The sample word list in the test can be hard coded and does not need to be read from the `sowpods.txt` lexicon file.*